dmhacker/conflation/README.md

 1. A producer is enqueueing items at a faster rate than a slower consumer can dequeue them.
 2. It is acceptable to drop in-flight messages by retaining only the most recently produced message along some (key) boundary.

-An **important** note is that these channels do not offer the strong guarantee that replacement will always occur if a new keyed entry is inserted.
-Instead, the producer is simply allowed to eliminate prior entries if necessary.
-The receiver should generally assume that unread priors are allowable within a keyed section of the queue.
+This channel offers the **strong** guarantee that a replacement will always occur if a new keyed entry is inserted into the channel and an unread duplicate is already present.
+In this case, the duplicate will be dropped, and the new entry will take its place at the back of the queue.

+Under the hood, the channel mechanism uses a linked hash map to perform conflation.
+This generally makes the channel slower than its `std` equivalents for workloads without many duplicate keys.
+Consider using this channel only when conflation is appropriate (e.g. to help with backpressure).

 ## Synchronous Usage